 Trump says he misspoke on Russian meddling during press conference, accepts US intel findings

-President Trump said Tuesday that he misspoke when he said he doesn’t see why Russia would have meddled in the 2016 presidential election, clarifying that he accepts the U.S. intelligence community’s findings of election interference.
+President Trump said Tuesday that he misspoke when he seemed to dismiss allegations of Russian meddling in the 2016 elections, stating clearly that he accepts the U.S. intelligence community's conclusions as he sought to quell a bipartisan firestorm over his press conference with Vladimir Putin.

-At the White House on Tuesday, the president told reporters that he meant he doesn't see why Russia "wouldn't" be responsible.
+The president clarified his remarks during a meeting with lawmakers at the White House, in a rare backtrack for Trump.

-In Helsinki, speaking at a press conference next to Vladimir Putin a day earlier, Trump had said he doesn't "see any reason why" Russia would be behind election meddling.
+In Helsinki a day earlier, Trump had said he doesn't "see any reason why" Russia would be behind election meddling.
+This and other comments led to bipartisan outrage and accusations that he was taking Putin's word over the intelligence community's.

-The president defended his talks with Putin via Twitter, after being greeted to a political firestorm in Washington upon returning from the Helsinki summit.

-Members of both parties criticized Trump for not publicly standing by U.S. intelligence assessments that Russia meddled in the 2016 election.
-As GOP lawmakers discussed crafting a resolution to endorse those findings, Democrats took their criticism to new levels on Tuesday.
+But Trump said Tuesday he meant the opposite.
+He suggested he was surprised by the negative reaction when he returned to Washington.

+"I came back and said 'What is going on, what’s the big deal?'”
+Trump said, adding that he reviewed the transcript and "realized that there is a need for some clarification."

+The president told reporters that he meant to say he doesn't see why Russia "wouldn't" be responsible.

+“I said the word 'would' instead of 'wouldn't' ... sort of a double negative," he said.

+It's unclear whether the clarification will quiet the firestorm in Washington, as Trump also said following his meeting with Putin that the Russian leader gave a "strong and powerful" denial.

+"I accept our intelligence community's conclusion that Russia’s meddling in the 2016 election took place," he said, adding: "It could be other people also."

+Trump's comments came after even his allies urged him to clean up the press conference statements from Finland.
+Until now, Trump had battled his critics via Twitter while defending his trip abroad.

-But Trump tweeted Tuesday that his NATO meeting, where he pressed allies to commit more in defense spending, as well as the Putin summit were a success.
+Trump tweeted earlier Tuesday that his earlier NATO meeting, where he pressed allies to commit more in defense spending, as well as the Putin summit were a success.
 Further, he argued his actions at NATO would be bad for Russia.

 “I had a great meeting with NATO.
 They have paid $33 Billion more and will pay hundreds of Billions of Dollars more in the future, only because of me.
 NATO was weak, but now it is strong again (bad for Russia).
 The media only says I was rude to leaders, never mentions the money!”
 Trump tweeted on Tuesday.